sandeep-tukaram/circuitbreaker/Readme.md

 3. It maintains a retry threshold, above which the retries are blocked.
 4. The block is partially removed after a certain configured open_time.
 At this moment, the circuit is half-openend.
 Few of the requests are allowed.
 If the request exception reoccurs, the circuit is opened again.
 Step 4 runs in a loop.
 5. If at the half-opened, requests are succesful then the circuit is closed to allow normalcy.

+## Circuit Breaker Design - State Machine
+Two aspects of the state machine
+1. State    ->   OPEN, HALF-OPEN, CLOSED
+2. Transitions

+                 (a)
+                ---->      OPEN
+        CLOSED            (b) | (c)
+                <----     Half OPEN
+                 (d)

+(a) Closed to Open -> The failure counts reach a threshold.
+The state transitions to Open.
+(b) Open to Half Open -> The open circuit timeouts.
+The state transitions to half open.
+(c) Half Open to Open -> The halfopen request fails.
+The state transitions back to open.
+(d) Half Open to Close -> The halfopen request succeeds.
+The state transitions to closed.

+3. Transition entry
+    The entry can be at any of the state.
+In other words, when a request is submitted to the circuit breaker.
+The state of the machine can any of the OPEN, CLOSED and HALF OPEN.
+The state machine has to handle the request accordingly.